zentrocdot/artificial-intelligence-tools/README.md

 <p align="justify">Some time ago I started to use AI for image generation.
 This is an extension of my ability to use photos, image graphics, pixel graphics and vector graphics.
 I create Non-Fungible Token (NFT) for myself from some selected AI-generated images.</p>

-<p align="justify">This repository contains scripts or programs that I am using to simplify my work both in generating AI images and minting NFTs.</p>
+<p align="justify">This repository contains the scripts or the programs that I am using to simplify my work both in generating AI images and minting NFTs.
+Some of these tools can also be used by other users without further modification.
+Other tools are also intended as suggestions for other users' own developments.</p>

 ## Software in Use